 With our experiences and insights, we wanted to make this guide to help you enjoy the ultimate road trip in Florida.

 For some great Florida vacation ideas, here’s a family-friendly itinerary we made specific to visiting the many Theme Parks that Florida is famous for.
 Some of the best places to vacation in Florida are the theme parks.

 Florida has a lot to offer when it comes to family fun.
 Do you have kids on your road trip with you?
-Visit Disney’s Magic Kingdom in Orlando.
+Then you should visit Disney’s Magic Kingdom in Orlando Florida.

 The ‘original Disney World’ is a classic family destination.
 During our visit, we enjoyed the best rides at Magic Kingdom and spent a full day in the park.
 The parade in the afternoon and fireworks at the end of the day were highlights of our time at Disney.